grawity/accdb/Filters.md

 Shortcut: `@name=value` (glob), `@name~value` (regex), `@name>value` (gt), `@name<value` (lt)

 Search for entries where this attribute matches the given value.

-Only date attributes currently support `:gt` and `:lt` matches.
+Only date attributes currently support `:gt` and `:lt` matches; the value can be an absolute date in `YYYY-MM-DD` format, or a relative date like `now` or `now±D`.

 ### ITEM